A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 The street, a Dickensian view.

-Holy cross school playground
+Holy Cross School playground

 Loomed empty remote within